Ras Baraka

-Ras Jua Baraka (born April 9, 1970) is an American educator, author, and politician who is the 40th and current Mayor of Newark, New Jersey.
-He was previously a member of the Municipal Council of Newark and the principal of the city's Central High School until he took an indefinite leave of absence to run for the 2014 Newark mayoral election, which he won on May 13, 2014.
-Baraka was sworn in as the city's 40th mayor at ceremonies at the New Jersey Performing Arts Center on July 1, 2014, for a four-year term.

-He won re-election twice in 2018 and 2022.
+Ras Jua Baraka (born April 9, 1970) is an American politician, author, and educator.
+A member of the Democratic Party, Baraka is the 40th and current mayor of Newark, New Jersey.
+First elected in the 2014 election, he was sworn into office on July 1, 2014, and was reelected in 2018 and 2022.

+Prior to his election as mayor, he served on the Municipal Council of Newark and as principal of the city's Central High School.
+Baraka sought the Democratic nomination for governor of New Jersey in the 2025 election, but lost in the primary to Mikie Sherrill.

 Early life and education

-A Newark native, Baraka is the son of poet and activist Amiri Baraka and his wife Amina.
+A Newark native, Baraka is the son of poet and activist Amiri Baraka (born Everett Leroy Jones), and poet and actress Amina Baraka (born Sylvia Robinson).

-Baraka was educated in the Newark Public Schools and subsequently earned a Bachelor of Arts in Political Science from Howard University in Washington, DC, and a Master of Arts in Education Supervision from St. Peter's University in Jersey City.
+Baraka was educated in the Newark Public Schools, attending University High School.
+He earned a Bachelor of Arts degree in political science from Howard University in Washington, DC; and a Master of Arts degree in education supervision from Saint Peter's University in Jersey City, New Jersey.

-Career
+Career in education

 Baraka was the principal of Central High School from 2007 until 2013.

-Spoken word

-He was editor of In the tradition: an anthology of young Black writers (1992).
+Before he was principal, he was a school teacher.

+Poetry, spoken word, and hip-hop

+Baraka edited the 1992 book In the Tradition: An Anthology of Young Black Writers.

-Baraka was featured on singer Lauryn Hill 1998 The Miseducation of Lauryn Hill, as the narrator of several interludes on the album.
-He also recorded the intro to The Score, The Fugees' second album.
-Baraka and Hill recorded an unreleased single together entitled "Hot Beverage in the Winter", which later featured on his spoken-word album Shorty for Mayor.
+Baraka was featured on singer Lauryn Hill's 1998 The Miseducation of Lauryn Hill, as the narrator of several interludes on the album.
+He also recorded the intro to The Score, the Fugees' second album.
+Baraka and Hill recorded an unreleased single together titled "Hot Beverage in the Winter", which later featured on his spoken-word album Shorty for Mayor.

 Baraka dedicated his collection of poems Black Girls Learn Love Hard to the life of his late sister, Shani Baraka, who had been fatally shot in 2003.

 He had read as part of the city's Dodge Poetry Festival.

-Since its inception in 2004 Baraka has participated in the National Political Hip-Hop Convention.

-In 2019 Baraka released the spoken word video What We Want.
+Baraka has participated in the National Political Hip-Hop Convention.
+In 2019, Baraka released the spoken word video What We Want.

+In 2025, an audio recording of Baraka's poem American Poem, which he performed on Def Poetry Jam on HBO in 2003, was featured in singer Beyonce's Cowboy Carter tour.

-Political career
+Early political career

-Newark Municipal Council

 Between 2002 and 2006 Baraka was Newark Municipal Council member and in 2002 was appointed deputy mayor, and served that position until 2005.
 In November 2005, Baraka was voted to complete the term vacated by the deceased Councilmember-at-Large Donald Kofi Tucker.

 In May 2010 he defeated then-councilman Oscar James II in a highly contested election, on a platform critical of Mayor Cory Booker.
-The election was documented on the Sundance reality television series Brick City, which stars Booker, Baraka and other Newark political and residential figures.
+The election was documented on the Sundance TV reality television series Brick City, which stars Booker, Baraka and other Newark political and residential figures.